Category Archives: Personal Essays

 Thinking back to my 18th birthday, legally drinking with friends at dive bars in Texas after a high school dance, I wish I could tell myself, “It’s all hype.
 You won’t miss anything if you choose not to drink.”
 Would I have listened?
 Doubtful.
 But I still wonder what I might’ve accomplished had alcohol not been so much a part of my adult life.
 I think my biggest fear was I’d be too boring or too bored if I didn’t have alcohol to ease my awkwardness.
 I’ve come to realize it caused me to be both.

 But through all my angst, I’d ignored the bigger issue.
 Genetics!
 As I aged, alcohol troubled me in ways it had done my father.
 I became angry, belligerent, and came dangerously close to ruining a dear friendship by projecting my grievances, those I hated in myself, onto someone else.
 Repairing that relationship will take time, but I’m willing to do the work, because it means that much to me.
 But, something positive arose from the ashes.
-That terrible incident, six months ago, was the catalyst I needed to permanently quit an abusive habit.
+That terrible incident, six months ago, was the catalyst I needed to quit an abusive habit.

 But, wait, there’s more!
 Giving up alcohol was only the beginning…